gchure/phd/docs/src/chapter_01/section_01_introduction.md

 protein is modulated.
 The amino acid sequence of these proteinaceous regulators are the product of billions of years of **evolutionary adaptation** and define how the regulatory senses and responds to these signals.
-Finally, the precision with which these genes are regulated are determined by their sensitivity to **physiological adaptation**.
-For example, in @Fig:diauxie_fig (B), the ability to digest glycerol is prohibited by a molecular regulator through two physiological states (consumption of glucose and sorbitol), which have different metabolic pathways and therefore represent different physiological states of the organism.
+Finally, the precision with which these genes are regulated are determined by their sensitivity to physiological states, capturing the level of **physiological adaptation**. j

-The central aim of this dissertation is to explore the biophysical mechanisms by which these levels of adaptation -- molecular, physiological, and evolutionary, schematized in @Fig:adaptation_levels -- are interconnected.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The central aim of this dissertation is to explore the biophysical mechanisms by which these levels of adaptation -- molecular, physiological, and evolutionary -- are interconnected.
 Furthermore, in the spirit of Monod, we seek to make our exploration quantitative and leverage the tools of statistical physics to provide precise predictions from pen-and-paper theory that can be rigorously tested through experiment.
-The remaining sections of this chapter will summarize this journey and present the key findings and will finish with a discussion of how these types of models can be used to explore the predictability of evolution.
+The remaining sections of this chapter will outline the major topics of this thesis and place them in a historical context alongside the work of Monod.
+Finally, we will close with a discussion of how these types of models can be used to explore the predictability of evolution.